 - tailor's bunion (TB): This is a prominence or 'bump', which occurs on the outside of the foot at the base of the small toe.

-Knee surgery: one might see degenerative changes, synovitis, synovial hypertrophy, reactive pseudovillous and surface hypercellularity; if many plasma cells, think of RA or chronic infectious or other autoimmune.
+Knee surgery: one might see degenerative changes (arthroscopic articular smoothness loss and findings of visible defects or fibrillations are known as "chondrosis"), synovitis, synovial hypertrophy, reactive pseudovillous and surface hypercellularity; if many plasma cells, think of RA or chronic infectious or other autoimmune.
 Intra-joint-space synovial bridges = "plica synovialis" [L08-10657].

 Chondrocalcinosis...pseudogout [L08-12251]...(calcium pyrophosphate H&E purplish granular deposits which partly polarize as squares, rectangles or rhomboids): may be debrided from articular, meniscal, or synovial sites.
-Beware that the purple color may be lacking when decalcification or too long acid H&E8 has entirely removed the calcium component [L11-373] so that only rounded to oval colorless intracartilagenous crystal-containing voids are seen.
-Osteophytes and/or osteoarthritic degenerative change (eosinophilc and condensed...inspissated...articular cartilage change of chondromalacia) may be debrided, shaved, from surface.
+Beware that the H&E purple color may be lacking when (1) decalcification is used or (2) too long acid H&E8 has entirely removed the calcium component [L11-373] so that only rounded to oval colorless intracartilagenous crystal-containing voids are seen.
+But, there is a significant differential diagnosis (DDX)!
+Chondromalacia may manifest histologically in H&E preps as similar rounded or hazy pale single or fused areas of granular or slightly fibrillar cartilage degeneration (on high power...even oil immersion exam, there are no crystal shapes [L13-14089]...a sort of pseudocrystallosis).
+Osteophytes and/or osteoarthritic degenerative change (eosinophilc and condensed...inspissated...articular cartilage change of chondromalacia) may be debrided or shaved from the joint surface.

 We get frozen sections to r/o initial sepsis (criteria) or residual sepsis following sepsis treatment.